asherk7/Workout-Tracker/README.md

 * Created the website using Django and Angular.js
 * Created a CI/CD pipeline using jenkins on a LINUX environment
 * Utilized Nginx to increase the perfomance on the webserver
-* Used gunicorn for increasing the processing speed and running the a gunicorn server in the background
+* Used gunicorn for increasing the processing speed and running the pipeline through the gunicorn server
+* Utilized gunicorn and nginx for the jenkins pipeline for migrations, file collection, and reverse proxy
 * Used SQLite for the database

 ### Checking the jenkins CI/CD pipeline